On the consistency of supervised learning with missing values: Supervised learning procedures with missing data on train and test set

 The two approaches discussed above are specifically designed to fix the missing-values issue: imputing or specifying a parametric model and computing the probability of the response given the observed values.
 However, in supervised-learning settings, the goal is rather to build a prediction function that minimizes an expected risk.
 Empirical risk minimization, the workhorse of machine learning, can be adapted to deal with missing data.

-Recall that in missing-values settings, we do not have access to $\X$ but rather to $\bXm$.
+Recall that in missing-values settings, we do not have access to $\X$ but rather to the incomplete vector $\bXm$.
 Therefore, we aim at minimizing the empirical risk over the set of measurable functions from $\widetilde{\mathcal X}$ to $\mathcal Y$, that is

-Unfortunately, the half-discrete nature of $\widetilde{\mathcal X} = \bigotimes_{j=1}^{d} (\mathcal X_j \cup \{\NA\})$, makes the problem difficult.
+Unfortunately, the half-discrete nature of $\widetilde{\mathcal X} = \bigotimes_{j=1}^{d} (\mathcal X_j \cup \{\NA\})$ makes the problem difficult.
 Indeed, many learning algorithms do not work with mixed data types, such as $\R\cup\{\NA\}$, but rather require a vector space.
 This is true in particular for gradient-based algorithms.
 As a result, the optimization problem (\ref{eq:emp_estimate_missing_data}) is hard to solve with typical learning tools.

-Another point of view can be adopted for losses which leads to Bayes-optimal solutions such that $\regTilde (\bXm) = \E[Y | \bXm]$.
+Another point of view can be adopted for losses which leads to Bayes-optimal solutions \replace{such that}{defined as} $\regTilde (\bXm) = \E[Y | \bXm]$.
 As there are at most $2^d$ admissible missing patterns, we can rewrite the Bayes estimate as

-This formulation highlights the combinatorial issues: solving (\ref{eq:emp_estimate_missing_data}) may require, as suggested by \citet[Appendix B]{rosenbaum1984reducing}, to estimate $2^d$ different submodels, that is $\E\left[Y\middle|o(\X,\m), \M=\m\right]$ appearing in (\ref{eq:2d_mod}) for each $ \m \in \{0,1\}^d$, which grows exponentially with the number of variables.
+This formulation highlights the combinatorial issues: solving (\ref{eq:emp_estimate_missing_data}) may require, as suggested by \citet[Appendix B]{rosenbaum1984reducing}, to estimate $2^d$ different submodels, that is $\E\left[Y\middle|\X_{obs(\bm)}, \M=\m\right]$ appearing in (\ref{eq:2d_mod}) for each $ \m \in \{0,1\}^d$, which grows exponentially with the number of variables.

-Modifying existing algorithms or creating new ones to deal with the optimization problem (\ref{eq:emp_estimate_missing_data}) is in general a difficult task due to the numerous possible missing data patterns.
-Nevertheless, we will see in Section \ref{sec:trees} that decision trees are particularly well suited to address this problem.
+Modifying existing algorithms or creating new ones to deal with the optimization problem (\ref{eq:emp_estimate_missing_data}) is in general a difficult task, due to the numerous possible missing data patterns.
+Nevertheless, we will see in Section \ref{sec:simu} and Appendix \ref{sec:trees} that decision trees are particularly well suited to address this problem.

 \begin{remark}